-The temple of Dhammayangyi, Bagan, Burma
+The Temple of Dhammayangyi, Bagan, Myanmar (Burma) (Enlarge)

 There are two preeminent ancient religious cities in Southeast Asia: Bagan in Burma and Angkor in Cambodia.
 Both sites are notable for their expanse of sacred geography and the number and size of their individual temples.
 For many visitors, Bagan is the more extraordinary because of its wonderful views.
 Scattered across a vast dusty plain may be seen scores of exotic Buddhist temples.
 The kingdoms of Bagan date to the early second century BC, yet the region entered its golden age much later, during the region of King Anawrahta in 1057.
 From that time, until Kublai Khan’s forces overran it in 1287, more than thirteen thousand temples, pagodas, and other religious structures were built.
 Today, seven centuries later, approximately twenty-two hundred remain standing.
 The river Irrawaddy has washed away nearly one-third of the original city area, and thieves in search of treasures have torn apart many temples, while earthquakes and the ravages of time have reduced hundreds of other temples to piles of crumbling stones.

-Shwezigon Temple, Bagan, Burma
+Shwezigon Temple, Bagan, Myanmar (Burma)

 The photographs illustrate the following temples:

 - Ananda Temple.
 This temple was completed in 1091 A.D. by King Kyanzittha.
 It is modeled after the legendary Nandamula cave in the Himalaya mountains.
 Soaring to 51 meters, it received its golden gilding in 1990 in commemeration of the 900th anniversary of its construction.
 Contained within the temple are four great statues of the Buddhas of the four ages.
 Kakusandha faces north, Konagamana faces east, Kassapa faces south, and Guatama, the most recent Buddha, faces west.